Two decades ago, I studied for my Post-Graduate Diploma in Marketing.

-I thought that with a relevant degree and five-years experience in Small Business Marketing, the Diploma would be a breeze.
+I thought that with a relevant degree under my belt as well as five-years experience marketing a small business, the Diploma would be a breeze.
 Boy was I wrong!

 Once you understand the core principles behind effective marketing, the rest becomes a lot easier.